aoighost/c_SaveInterestingFilesModule/README.txt

     http://www.sleuthkit.org/sleuthkit/docs/framework-docs/

-The module takes the path to where the files should be saved.
+The module takes the path to a folder where the files should be saved.

 RESULTS

-The files are saved to the specified folder.

-Currently, they are saved in a single directory and renamed to have their unique file ID (to prevent naming collisions).

-The module will currently fail if a folder has been identified as interesting.

-TODO
-- Expand to support directories.
+Intersting files are saved to the output folder in subdirectories bearing the name given to the matching interesting files set in the configuration file for the Interesting Files module.
+File names are prefixed with their file ids to avoid name collisions.
+The resulting directory structure will night something like this:

+        c:\img503\out\Interesting Files\
+            ReadmeFiles\
+                1_README
+                24_readme.txt
+                382_readme.txt

+The contents of interesting directories are saved to the output folder in subdirectories bearing the name given to the matching interesting files set in the configuration file for the Interesting Files module.
+A subdirectory is created with the same name as the directory, but prefixed with the directory's file id to avoid name collisions.
+The contents of the directory, including both files and subdirectories, is then saved.
+The resulting directory structure might look something like this:

+        c:\img503\out\Interesting Files\
+            SuspiciousDirs\
+                1_bomb\
+                    bomb\
+                        intructions.txt
+                        names.doc
+                42_bomb\
+                    bomb\
+                        readme.txt
+                        instructions\
+                            intructions.txt
+                            names.doc